davidkhala/delphi-fabric/README.md

 - fabric-ca CRUD user and identityService
 - cross chaincode invoke on same channel and differed channel
 - chaincode setEvent
+- 1.2 not ready: eventHub failed to catch block
 ## New feature, patch required for node-sdk

 - feature: implement configtx in node-sdk??